compasjs/compas/docs/getting-started.md

 From `code-gen` we import the following:

 - `App`: The main abstraction that manages generators and types
-- `coreTypes`: Every type, be it string, number or array, has its own type plugin.
-For now, we only need the types provided in `coreTypes`.
 - `generators`: A collection of generator plugins provided in code-gen.
 - `loadFromRemote`: Allows fetching the LBU schema from an LBU based API instance.